 If you leave the service of a SCERA-covered employer before you are eligible to retire, you will be asked to make a decision about the contributions and accrued interest in your SCERA account.
 The choices you have may vary, depending on whether or not you are vested.
-Members are vested upon the completion of five years of service (including earned and purchased service for a SCERA employer, and reciprocal service.
+Members are vested upon the completion of five years of service (including earned and purchased service for a SCERA-covered employer, and reciprocal service.
 Purchased public service is not included).

 If you leave employment, but cannot retire, please complete the Distribution of Contributions Election Form to select one of the following options and submit it to SCERA.

 You may establish reciprocity by leaving your accumulated retirement contributions on deposit with SCERA and establishing membership in a reciprocal retirement system within six months.
 Reciprocity is an election you make with the retirement system.
 It is not established automatically.

 If you are vested, you may elect to become a deferred member by leaving your accumulated contributions and interest on deposit, and later begin receiving a monthly retirement benefit.
 You will be eligible for a service retirement from SCERA when you would have been otherwise eligible to retire had you remained in a full-time eligible position.
 Click for Vesting and Retirement Eligibility for Plan A members and Vesting and Retirement Eligibility for Plan B members.

 Become a deferred non-vested member